codeonlyjs/website/content/guide/templateTransitions.md

 <div class="tip">

-For if blocks the transition wrapper must be on the first if branch if there are else or elseif branches.
+For `if` blocks with `elseif` or `else` conditions, the `transition` directive must be on the first `if` condition.

+ie: you can't declare different transitions for different branches.

 </div>